GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 ==== Alternative continuous formulation

-A spatially discrete solution has been proposed, where both the state and action spaces were finite.
+A spatially discrete solution was proposed, where the state and action spaces are finite.
-Such a choice grants various benefits, such as an easier implementation and the possibility to use #acr("RL") methods unable to handle continuous spaces.
+Such a choice grants various benefits, such as an easier implementation and the possibility of using #acr("RL") methods that cannot handle continuous spaces.

 *Alternative #acr("POMDP").*
 On the other hand, a more general continuous formulation can be described.
-It would offer a more realistic modelization of the real-world problem.
+It would offer a more realistic modeling of the real-world problem.
 Indeed, restricting a real robot to move exclusively on a grid is not sensible.
-As an alternative, one could change the previously defined #acr("POMDP") as follows.
+Alternatively, one could change the previously defined #acr("POMDP").
 First, the state space would become $cal(S)_c = [0, L_x] times [0, L_y] times [0, 2pi] subset RR^3$.
 Several choices are possible regarding the action space.
 Although it would be possible to employ the original finite action space $cal(A)$, this solution would still restrict the set of reachable positions to a same-size 2D grid.
 It would be rotated and translated accordingly to the initial position.
-A more sensible choice would consist of sampling a distance and a rotation angle to parametrize a straight translation.
+A more sensible choice would be sampling a distance and a rotation angle to parametrize a straight translation.
 This would amount to the continuous action space $cal(A)_c = [0, d_max] times [0, 2pi]$.
-Fully freeform movements would still not be possible, but this new space would allow for more expressive trajectories.
+Entirely freeform movements would still not be possible, but this new space would allow for more expressive trajectories.
 The current implementation of the simulator allows for easily extending the existing discrete environment to continuous variants.
 The distinctions exposed here only impact the spatial properties of the #acr("MDP").
 Audio aspects of the environment may remain the same.

 *Reward computation.*
-An additional obstacle to handling the continuous form of the problem lies in the reward computation.
+The reward computation is another obstacle to handling the problem's continuous form.
 Currently, it is fully pre-computed and cached using the #acr("WER") maps solution.
 Keeping this paradigm is possible by interpolating the grid-evaluated reward function to compute the reward for arbitrary positions.

 *Continuous audio simulation.*
-Besides, the proposed framework makes the strong assumption that movements are instantaneous and that listening happens strictly statically.
+Besides, the proposed framework assumes that movements are instantaneous and that listening happens strictly statically.
-Accounting for a continuously moving agent would participate to improve the model's realism further.
+Accounting for a continuously moving agent would contribute to improving the model's realism further.
 As the #acr("MDP") model remains fundamentally sequential, the agent would still make step-based decisions.
-A hybrid solution consists of performing the audio simulation along a trajectory instead of assuming the position to be fixed.
+A hybrid solution entails performing the audio simulation along a trajectory instead of assuming the position to be fixed.
-Although such a feature is not supported by our simulator, the underlying _gpuRIR_ authors explain how it could be implemented (see section 3.4 @diaz-guerra_gpurir_2021).
+Although our simulator does not support such a feature, the underlying _gpuRIR_ authors explain how it could be implemented (see section 3.4 of Diaz-Guerra et al. @diaz-guerra_gpurir_2021).

 *Algorithmic implications.*
 The #acr("PPO") algorithm employed in this work is fully compatible with continuous state and action spaces.
 Instead of predicting the probability $p_a$ of each discrete action, the actor neural network outputs the parameters $(bold(mu), bold(sigma) I)$ of a $dim(cal(A))$-dimensional normal distribution.
 Petrazzini et al. @petrazzini_proximal_2021 alternatively propose to use the Beta distribution.
-Compared to a Gaussian distribution, its main benefit is having a finite support that naturally fits bounded action spaces.
+Compared to a Gaussian distribution, its primary benefit is having a finite support that naturally fits bounded action spaces.
 They also found the Beta distribution to outperform the Gaussian one.

-In conclusion, the simple discrete formulation of the sound-driven navigation problem can be generalized to represent real-world robotic scenarios better.
+In conclusion, the simple discrete formulation of the sound-driven navigation problem can be generalized to better represent real-world robotic scenarios.